gmullerb/base-style-config/README.md

 * **`SpaceBeforeOperator`**, **`SpaceAfterOperator`**, **`Exactly1SpaceBeforeOperator`** & **`Exactly1SpaceAfterOperator`**: Check spaces around operators.
   * Substitutes `SpaceAroundOperator` rule, it is unstable for some patterns (produces some false-positive).
   * These rules may not check some cases, but should not give false-positives, e.g. `>>` is not validated.
+  * tip: when having operators inside a string and some false-positive may arise, use unicode code for the operator, e.g. `".. version=1.0"` -> `"..  version\u003D1.0"`.

 ##### Gradle & Groovy